Engineering

 Five failure modes worth knowing before they bite.

-Long calls and context bloat.
-Past about 12 turns, conversation history competes with retrieved context for the model's attention.
-Fix: explicit summarisation at turn 8 — replace verbatim history with a structured summary of intent stack, slots, prior responses, and outstanding questions; reason over the summary plus the last two turns.
+Long calls produce context bloat.
+Past about twelve turns, conversation history competes with retrieved context for the model's attention.
+The fix is explicit summarisation at turn eight — replace verbatim history with a structured summary of intent stack, slots, prior responses, and outstanding questions; reason over the summary plus the last two turns.

-Multi-turn intent switches.
+Multi-turn intent switches catch most teams off guard.
 "Actually, forget the claim, I need to update my address."
-Lex tracks the current intent but not the implicit switch; Bedrock keeps reasoning about the claim.
-Fix: a per-turn intent-switch detector on Haiku or Mistral that classifies whether the latest utterance maintains, refines, or replaces the active intent.
+Lex tracks the current intent but not the implicit switch.
+Bedrock keeps reasoning about the claim.
+The fix is a per-turn intent-switch detector on Haiku or Mistral that classifies whether the latest utterance maintains, refines, or replaces the active intent.

-Dialect and accent coverage.
-The Nigerian English caller whose claim ID transcribes with a trailing zero elided produces a valid-looking wrong number; the Mumbai English caller whose "1A8" becomes 1 plus a stray letter.
-Fix: per-dialect ASR profiles where Connect supports them, sampled audio review, and slot validation that rejects implausible values rather than passing them downstream.
+Dialect and accent coverage is where the failure is silent and expensive.
+The Nigerian English caller whose claim ID transcribes with a trailing zero elided produces a valid-looking wrong number.
+The Mumbai English caller whose "1A8" becomes a 1 plus a stray letter.
+The fix is per-dialect ASR profiles where Connect supports them, sampled audio review, and slot validation that rejects implausible values rather than passing them downstream.

-Supervisor handoff.
-Caller escalated, human picks up, caller asked to repeat everything — the single most expensive UX failure in any contact-centre AI deployment.
-Fix: engineer the handoff packet — transcript, intent stack, slots, KB citations, reasoning trace, escalation reason — rendered on the supervisor's screen at call pickup, so the supervisor opens the conversation with full context already in hand.
+Supervisor handoff is the single most expensive UX failure in any contact-centre AI deployment.
+Caller escalated, human picks up, caller asked to repeat everything.
+The fix is to engineer the handoff packet — transcript, intent stack, slots, KB citations, reasoning trace, escalation reason — rendered on the supervisor's screen at call pickup, so the supervisor opens the conversation with full context already in hand.
+Like a relay runner who arrives at the baton zone already in motion.

-Knowledge Base drift.
-Policy update lands in the bucket; KB hasn't re-ingested; the agent quotes the old policy.
-Fix: scheduled re-ingestion (daily for active corpora, hourly for high-change content), change-detection sync, freshness metadata as a default filter — in place before the first policy update, not after the first complaint.
+Knowledge Base drift is the slow leak.
+Policy update lands in the bucket.
+KB hasn't re-ingested.
+The agent quotes the old policy.
+The fix is scheduled re-ingestion — daily for active corpora, hourly for high-change content — change-detection sync, freshness metadata as a default filter, in place before the first policy update, not after the first complaint.

-That last point separates the deployments that survive Day 90 from those that don't.
+That last point is what separates the deployments that survive day ninety from those that do not.
 An agent that escalates cleanly with full context preserved is the agent customers tolerate when it cannot help.
-One that doesn't erodes trust call by call until the project gets shut down.
+One that does not erodes trust call by call until the project gets shut down.
+The question worth carrying out of this piece is shorter than the pipeline: when your agent runs out of road, does the human picking up the baton already know where the conversation has been?

 FAQs